schollz/miti/README.md

 ## Usage

-*saps* reads a `.saps` file, which is a collection of sections, instruments, and notes.
+### First steps

+To get started, first plugin your instruments to your computer.
 If you run `saps` you will see which instruments are available to you.

 ```
 > saps